 Hurling shares a common Gaelic root with the sport of shinty, which is played predominantly in Scotland.
 There is a similar game for women called camogie.

 The objective of the game is for players to use a wooden stick called a hurley to hit a small ball called a sliotar between the opponents’ goalposts either over the crossbar for one point, or under the crossbar into a net guarded by a goalkeeper for one goal, which is equivalent to three points.

 The sliotar can be caught in the hand and carried for not more than four steps, struck in the air, or struck on the ground with the hurley.
 It can be kicked, or slapped with an open hand (the hand pass) for short-range passing.
 A player who wants to carry the ball for more than four steps has to bounce or balance the sliotar on the end of the stick, and the ball can only be handled twice while in his possession.

 Provided that a player has at least one foot on the ground, he may make a shoulder to shoulder charge on an opponent: (a) who is in possession of the ball, or (b) who is playing the ball, or (c) when both players are moving in the direction of the ball to play it.

 No protective padding is worn by players.
-A plastic protective helmet with a faceguard is mandatory for all age groups, including senior level, as of 2010.
+A plastic protective helmet with a faceguard is mandatory for all age groups.
 The game has been described as “a bastion of humility”, with player names absent from jerseys and a player’s number decided by his position on the field.